Capacity of infrastructure networks

 Road network: All roads in a given area.

-Motorway: Road, specially designed and built for motor traffic, which does not serve properties bordering on it, and which:
+Motorway: Road that is specially designed and built for motor traffic, which does not serve properties bordering on it, and which:

-Entry and exit lanes of motorways are included irrespectively of the location of the signposts.
+Entry and exit lanes of motorways are included irrespective of the location of the signposts.
 Urban motorways are also included.